lolmaus/lolma.us/public/content/markdown-blocks/skills-en.md

 * Over two years working exclusively with complex Ember apps
 * Have a gut feeling for the Ember Way and best practices
 * Focus on building robust, maintainable and scalable codebases
-* Strong believer in the Test-Build-Refactor pattern
+* Strong believer in the Test-Build-Refactor cycle
 * Into testing: unit & user acceptance, work in TDD/BDD style, API/model layer mocking, CI
 * Experience with advanced features: polymorphic relationships, FastBoot, Concurrency, Element Queries, etc
 * Active member of the Ember community with humble open source contributions